grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: LogTruncated
 .. note::
-    The value must be one of the following options ['Normal', 'Log', 'NormalTruncated', 'LogTruncated']
+    The value must be one of the following options: Normal, Log, NormalTruncated, LogTruncated

 Geom.{geom_name}.Perm.StratType